reshu101/Shopping-Cart/README.md

 # Shopping-Cart
 Key Points:

-Product Display: The layout includes a clear representation of the product with its main image and thumbnail images for easy navigation.
+Product Display: The layout includes a clear representation of the product with its main image .

-Product Information: Details like the product vendor, title, price, and a compare-at price (with an example of $199) are displayed.
+Product Information: Details like the product vendor, title, price, and a compare-at price (with an example of $19999) are displayed.
 Additionally, the percentage off is calculated using JavaScript.

 Variant Selectors: Color and size selectors are provided, allowing users to choose their preferred options.